XRPLF/xrpl-dev-portal/content/gatewayd.md

 <div class="alert alert-danger">

-**Gatewayd is currently unsupported.** Gatewayd is undergoing a major restructuring.
+**Limited support only.** Gatewayd is undergoing a major restructuring.
 Use the current, in-development version at your own risk.
 For continuing support of previous versions of Gatewayd, contact [developers@ripple.com](mailto:developers@ripple.com).
 For new enterprise-class integrations, we recommend that you use [Ripple-REST](ripple-rest.html) instead at this time.

 </div>